carlytaylor0017/csk/README.md

 ### Simplified Molecular-Input Line-Entry System (SMILES) <a name="SMILES"></a>

 SMILES is a line notation for describing the structure of chemical elements or compounds using short ASCII strings.
 These strings can be thought of as a language, where atoms and bond symbols make up the vocabulary.
+The SMILES strings contain the same information as the structural images, but are depicted in a different way.

 SMILES strings use atoms and bond symbols to describe physical properties of chemical species in the same way that a drawing of the structure conveys information about elements and bonding orientation.
 This means that the SMILES string for each molecule is synonymous with its structure and since the strings are unique, the name is universal.
 These strings can be imported by most molecule editors for conversion into other chemical representations, including structural drawings and spectral predictions.